The Best Series On Netflix For A Cool Valentine’s Day (February 2017)

 The Office

 This series is ultimately a love story about Pam and Jim, but for many seasons that wasn’t apparent.
 If you are looking for a series on Netflix that involves plenty of hilarious moments and ridiculous comedy with some romance in between, then this is the show for you.
-The Office made Steve Carell a household name and many feel that Rainn Wilson as Dwight Schrute stole the show.
+The Office made Steve Carell a household name, and many feel that Rainn Wilson as Dwight Schrute stole the show.

 There are two episodes perhaps most fitting for Valentine’s Day if you are in a sentimental mood: The first two episodes of season five is the setup for Jim to propose to Pam, and Episode 19 of Season 7 is when Michael proposes to Holly (get the tissues ready).